 Providing centralized information on all financed projects in the Republic of Moldova could improve transparency on the nature of these projects and assist journalists and others in combating false information.
-The preliminary version of the interactive map of projects is already available on DRRM's webpage.
-DRRM is currently working to improve the user experience and expand map functions.
-To fully realize the commitment's potential, DRRM must ensure that the information is comprehensive and presented in a user-friendly way.
-It may be challenging to effectively integrate the information systems and work processes of the executive government and parliament due to their institutional differences and distinct routines.
+The preliminary version of the interactive map of projects is

 The pro-European Party of Action and Solidarity won a majority of seats in parliament in the July 2021 snap parliamentary elections.
-This could place further importance on Republic of Moldova-EU relations in the coming years and create additional opportunities for Romania to invest in the Republic of Moldova.
-The ongoing maintenance and sustainability of DRRM's database may prove important if the number of projects funded by Romania increases.
+12 This could place further importance on Republic of Moldova-EU relations in the coming years and create additional opportunities for Romania to invest in the Republic of Moldova.
+13 The ongoing maintenance and sustainability of DRRM's database may prove important if the number of projects funded by Romania increases.

 Ultimately, this commitment's success depends on how much the intended beneficiaries of the database (citizens, civil society, and journalists) actually use its information.
-However, civil society from the two countries are not directly involved in the implementation and were not involved in its inclusion in the action plan.
+However, civil society from the two countries are not directly involved in the implementation and were not involved in its inclusion in the action plan.14